Chart Color Schemes

 Keilor Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Keilor Park's dwelling structures, as per the latest Census report, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Keilor Park stood at 50.6%, with mortgaged dwellings accounting for 32.5% and rented ones for 16.9%.
+Keilor Park's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Keilor Park stood at 50.6%, with mortgaged dwellings at 32.5% and rented ones at 16.9%.
 The median monthly mortgage repayment was $1,801, lower than Melbourne metro's $2,000.
-Median weekly rent in Keilor Park was $392, slightly higher than Melbourne metro's $390.
+Weekly rent averaged $392, slightly higher than Melbourne metro's $390.
 Nationally, Keilor Park's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing